-In the Netherlands, the employer is legally required to withhold payroll taxes for all staff members employed.
-The employer subsequently pays the payroll taxes directly to the Dutch tax office.
-This way, employees receive their salary net, free of tax.
-They don't have to worry about tax dues on the income received from you as employer.
+In the Netherlands, an employer is legally required to withhold payroll taxes for all staff members employed.
+The employer pays these payroll taxes directly to the Dutch tax office, so employees receive their salary net, free of tax.
+They do not have to worry about tax due on the income received from the employer.

 Payroll taxes consist of the following components:

-- Wage tax and premium national insurances (state pension. survivor's pension, special care cost)
+- Wage tax and premium national insurances (state pension. survivor's pension, special care costs)

-- Premium employee insurances (unemployment, occupational disability, sick leave)
+- A premium for employee insurances (unemployment, occupational disability, sick leave)

-- Income dependent contribution health care cost insurance
+- An income-dependent contribution towards health care insurance

 - salary before tax (gross salary)

-- received benefits in kind (such as gifts, use of company car, lunches, etc)
+- benefits in kind (such as gifts, use of company car, lunches, etc)